contactandyc/another-c-library/website/ebook/9-pool/index.md

 #endif
 ```

 A common use case for the pool is to allocate a bunch of times and then clear and repeat.
 For example, if you were responding to queries from a search engine, you might want to use this object and allocate a bunch of times for parsing the query and building a response.
 Once the response has been written, the pool can be cleared and used for the next query.
 The pool would likely need a certain amount of bytes to satisfy the vast majority of the queries.
-Given this use, it makes sense for the pool to allocate enough bytes in a single block, and then just to dole out the memory via its allocation methods.
+Given this use, it makes sense for the pool to allocate enough bytes in a single block, and then dole out the memory via its allocation methods.
 If the single block isn't big enough for all of the allocations, overflow blocks will be allocated.
-When the pool is cleared, the overflow blocks will be freed.
-The main block will remain, and the counter inside the pool will be reset to zero.
-If we make the pool too small, the overflow blocks will continuously get used.
+When the pool is cleared, the overflow blocks will be freed, the main block will remain, and the counter inside the pool will be reset to zero.
+If we make the pool too small, overflow blocks will have to be constantly allocated.
 If we make it too big, we waste memory.

 # TO BE CONTINUED